minio/minio/docs/bucket/notifications/README.md

 ### Step 1: Add MQTT endpoint to Minio

 the default location of Minio server configuration file is ``~./minio/config.json``.
 The MQTT configuration is location in the `mqtt` key under the `notify` top-level key.
-Create a configuration ke-value pair here for your MQTT instance.
+Create a configuration key-value pair here for your MQTT instance.
 The key is a name for your MQTT endpoint, and the value is a collection of key-value parameters described in the table below.

 | Parameter | Type | Description |